Dr. Budwig’s Diet & Protocol (3)

 Answer:

-Can supplemental antioxidants interfere with the Budwig protocol?
+First of all, see Can supplemental antioxidants interfere with the Budwig protocol?

 Dr. Budwig writes in “Die elementare Funktion der Atmung in ihrer Beziehung zu autoxydablen Nahrungsstoffen”, p.
 52 (translated/excerpted by me):

-"The above-mentioned basic constituents of our food [proteins containing sulfurated amino acids, high omega3 fatty acids, carbohydrates containing natural sugars, vitamin A and B] are usually found in natural unprocessed crops, such as in grains, in well-balanced proportions.
+"The above-mentioned basic constituents of our food [proteins containing sulfurated amino acids, high omega-3 fatty acids, carbohydrates containing natural sugars, vitamin A and B] are usually found in natural unprocessed crops, such as in grains, in well-balanced proportions.
 [I don't advise using isolated wheat germ but rather to presoak the entire grain and consume it that way.]
-Only then do you have the natural composition of the basic food elements and of the vitamins that go with it, as they naturally occur together.
-Because overdosing on isolated vitamin E has an antioxidant effect, i.e. works against the utilisation of oxygen in the body."

 From the above I draw the following (speculative!) conclusions: Vitamin E (and by extension Vitamin C etc.) as found in relatively small amounts in natural foods (i.e. unadulterated/not isolated/concentrated but in their natural complex and balance with many other nutrients and elements) simply do not work (are not metabolized) as antioxidants.
-Only the isolates/concentrates will, and can thus be called antioxidants in the Budwigian sense and need to be avoided for the Budwig diet to benefit cellular oxygenation. (credits: Healing Cancer Naturally).
+Only the isolates/concentrates will, and can thus be called antioxidants in the Budwigian sense and need to be avoided for the Budwig diet to benefit cellular oxygenation.

-Question 5: Does flax oil (poly unsaturated fatty acids or PUFAs) create free radical damage to those of us who are using quantities to heal?
-Does Dr. Budwig talk about this, and wouldn't the free radicals kill not only the cancer cells but the normal cells over time unless there are plenty of anti-oxidants in the system?
+Question 5: Does flax oil (polyunsaturated fatty acids or PUFAs) create free radical damage to those of us who are using quantities to heal?
+Does Dr. Budwig talk about this, and wouldn't the free radicals kill not only the cancer cells but the normal cells over time unless there are plenty of antioxidants in the system?

 Answer: